Idaho Bills

 635 bills · 2023 Regular Session

-Relates to the appropriation to the Department of Finance for fiscal year 2024.
+Relates to the appropriation to the State Independent Living Council for fiscal year 2024.

 Relates to the appropriation to the Office of Drug Policy for fiscal year 2024.